Certifying asymmetry in the configuration of three qubits: Certifying asymmetry

-Solving the optimization problem in Eq.~(\ref{Qmirror_sdp}) is generally computationally demanding because it may have several local maxima.
+Solving the optimization problem in Eq.~(\ref{Qmirror_sdp}) is generally computationally still demanding because it may have several local maxima.
 Following the approach of Lasserre~\cite{Lasserre2001}, we derived an upper bound on $Q_{\text{mirror}}$ at the first level of the hierarchy using semidefinite programming techniques~\cite{Vandenberghe1996}.
 For each case considered, the computed upper bound matched, within numerical precision, with the maximum value obtained using a heuristic lower-bound method.
-Thus, our upper bound is tight for all the studied cases.
+Thus, our upper bound achieved on the first relaxation level of the hierarchy is tight for all the studied cases.

+Furthermore, the non-convex problem~\eqref{Qmirror_sdp} can be reformulated through variable changes to form a conic programming problem, which guarantees the existence of global tight bounds $Q^{ijk}_{\text{mirror}}$ (see Appendix~\ref{app:purityproof}).
+Moreover, based on this reformulation, we have proved that the upper bounds $Q_{\text{mirror}}$ and $Q_{\text{max}}$ can only be achieved by pure states (see Lemmas~\ref{lemma2} and ~\ref{lemma3}, and their respective proofs in Appendix~\ref{app:purityproof}).

 Besides the mirror-symmetry bound $Q_{\text{mirror}}$ itself (in Eq.~(\ref{maxQmirror})), it may also be relevant how much the ideal value, i.e., the overall physical (quantum mechanical) bound $Q_{\text{max}}$ (see Eq.~(\ref{qmax})) is higher.
 We thus introduce the witness gap $\Delta$ to characterize this difference.
 It will serve as a quantifier of asymmetry in our certification scenario and is defined by